-Be sure to test on a staging environment before going live when you update WordPress.
-Test after every plugin, theme or WordPress core change to ensure that the site is working properly.
+Be sure to test on a staging environment before going live when you do a WordPress website update.
+Test after every plugin, theme, or WordPress core change to ensure that the site is working properly after it has the latest WordPress update.
 It is always a good idea to use a code versioning system to keep track of code changes and be able to roll back to older code.

 Latest posts by Rob Watson (see all)

 - WordPress Vulnerability Report: Delete These 8 Plugins Right Now - September 9, 2022